Nine Lenses on the World: the Enneagram Perspective, by Jerome Wagner, Ph.D

 To take the WEPSS online for $10, go to www.WEPSS.com .

-You can order hard copies of the WEPSS, that can be either self scored or computer scored, from Western Psychological Services at 1-800-648-8857 or go to www.wpspublish.com.
+To order hard copies of the WEPSS, that can be either self scored or scored from a CD on your computer, go to Western Psychological Services at 1-800-648-8857 or www.wpspublish.com.

-The WEPSS Manual which contains administering, scoring, and interpreting information as well as a 37 page Technical Section describing the psychometric properties of the WEPSS (standardization, reliability, and validity data) can be ordered here for U.S. distribution or through Western Psychological Services for domestic and international delivery.
+The WEPSS Manual wwhich contains administering, scoring, and interpreting information as well as a 37 page Technical Section describing the psychometric properties of the WEPSS (standardization, reliability, and validity data) can be ordered through Western Psychological Services www.wpspublish.com.